Evidence-Based Interventions to Prevent Maternal Anemia

 - Control of hookworms through use of deworming medication such as albendazole and mebendazole as a routine part of antenatal care where hookworm prevalence is >20%;

 - Management of complications during pregnancy and delivery including use of active management of the third stage of labor, which recommends delayed cord clamping of 1-3 minutes to maximize iron stores in infants at birth.

 - Optimal birth spacing of at least 2 years; and

 - Delivering this package to mothers will improve iron status and reduce anemia in mothers and their children.

-MCHIP identifies opportunities and addresses barriers for integration of maternal anemia in maternal health initiatives to improve anemia control programming and reduce anemia at the country level.
-The Program provides global leadership, advocates at the global and regional level for an integrated package of interventions to address maternal anemia (IFA supplements, anti-malarials and deworming), and provides technical assistance to countries to move integrated anemia prevention and control forward.
-MCHIP identifies multiple delivery channels for interventions including community-based distribution of IFA supplements where the coverage of at least four antenatal care visits is low.
+MCHIP identified opportunities and addressed barriers for integration of maternal anemia in maternal health initiatives to improve anemia control programming and reduce anemia at the country level.
+The Program provided global leadership, advocated at the global and regional level for an integrated package of interventions to address maternal anemia (IFA supplements, anti-malarials and deworming), and provided technical assistance to countries to move integrated anemia prevention and control forward.
+MCHIP identified multiple delivery channels for interventions including community-based distribution of IFA supplements where the coverage of at least four antenatal care visits is low.

 MCHIP developed a K4Health Toolkit on Integrated Anemia Prevention and Control(see an overview of the contents here), which provides a resource on latest evidence, programming, and controversial issues in anemia.
 MCHIP’s Nutrition Brown Bag Series also featured several presentations on anemia and other nutrition topics.
 (Click here for the recordings and presentations.)
 Additionally, the Program developed several programmatic briefs on delayed cord clamping and community-based IFA distribution.